1 Thessalonians

 adialeiptwV adv. "continually" - without ceasing, unceasingly.
 Possibly part of the previous sentence, so, "we continually mention you in our prayers."
 Possibly, "each time we pray we tell God our Father about your faith ..."
 CEV.

-tou ergou thV pistewV "[work] produced by faith" - [work] of faith.
-The genitive "of faith", as with "love" and "hope", is usually treated as subjective, where the genitive substantive produces the action (although better classed as ablative, separation or source).
+thV pistewV (iV ewV) gen. "[work] produced by faith" - [the work] of faith.
+The genitive "of faith", as with "love" and "hope", is usually treated as verbal, subjective, where the genitive substantive produces the action, but it could also be classified as ablative, separation or source.
 So, Paul is probably giving thanks for the good works that stem from the Thessalonian's personal trust and reliance on Jesus.
 On the other hand, the genitive may simply be adjectival such that Paul is giving thanks for the quality of their faith, ie. it is an "active faith", Moffatt, an effectual faith; "faithful work, loving deeds, hopeful endurance", BAGD.
 Both approaches are valid.
 Note that the NIV takes the first option, "your work produced by faith", and this is probably Paul's intended sense.
 Timothy has told Paul of the faith, love and hope evident in the Thessalonian congregation.
 Such is evident by the works produced by / that have sprung from, their faith and love, and by the steadfastness produced by / that has sprung from their hope.
 The other two phrases concerning hope and love, may be handled in a similar way.
 Note that we often treat these three qualities together and say of them that they "remain/abide".
 It is possible Paul is arguing in 1 Corinthians 13:13 that of these three, only "love abides" (remains) and so is the "greatest".
 None-the-less, it is hard to see how faith would not eternally "abide".
 "Your deeds which spring from your faith", Cassirer.

 uJpomonhV (h) "endurance" - endurance, staying power, steadfastness.
 "Fortitude", NEB; "steadfastness", NRSV; "sheer dogged endurance", Phillips.
 "A spirit which can bear all things, not simply with resignation, but with blazing hope", Barclay.

 tou kiriou ...
-Ihsou Cristou "in [our] Lord Jesus Christ" - Presumably the genitive "of the Lord Jesus Christ" modifies "hope", but of course it could modify "faith" and "love" as well (uJmwn, "your [work of faith]", a possessive genitive, applies to all three elements, not just "faith", and is emphatic by position).
-The genitive is usually classed as objective, describing the object of the "hope", as NIV, but possibly ablative, source / origin, the hope that finds its origin in Christ and which he provides, or better, adjectival, defining the hope, "a hope that rests on our Lord Jesus Christ", Berkeley.
+Ihsou Cristou "in [our] Lord Jesus Christ" - Presumably the genitive "of the Lord Jesus Christ" modifies "hope", but of course it could modify "faith" and "love" as well.
+The genitive is usually classed as verbal, objective, as NIV, but possibly ablative, source / origin, the hope that finds its origin in Christ and which he provides, or even, adjectival, defining the hope, "a hope that rests on our Lord Jesus Christ", Berkeley.

 1 Thessalonians Introduction